kehantan/labbook/docs/protein/sds_page.rst

     * APS can be prepared earlier and store in -20, but it is best to prepare APS fresh before use.

 #.
 Prepare 2 small beaker for resolving gel and stacking gel.
 #.
-Prepare the resolving and stacking gel solution according to the table, but leave out APS and TEMED.
+Prepare the resolving and stacking gel solution according to the table in the gel recipe, but leave out APS and TEMED.

     * The sequence is to cast resolving gel first then only cast stacking gel.
     * Can prepare the resolving gel first, then prepare stacking gel immediately after.